-The Student Center is a resource available to students upon first-term enrollment.
+The Student Center is available to students upon their first term of enrollment.
 The Student Center provides various modules and resources to aid in the success of graduate studies.
 These include academic writing support, research and APA assistance, LMS and Student Portal tutorials, degree program support, tips for feedback and technology used in coursework, and general student FAQs.
 The Student Center is accessible through the LMS.